helberth/technical-test-inventory-management-system-backend/README.md

 # Inventory Management System - Backend

-A robust backend service for managing inventory products with user authentication, built with FastAPI and SQL database.
+A simple backend service for managing inventory products with user authentication, built with FastAPI and SQL database.

 ## 🚀 Features